FaiqaN27/Leetcode/README.md

 ## 📒 Note
 These solutions are written for **learning and practice purposes**.
 There can be multiple valid solutions to a problem.
-This repository reflects my personal approach, learning, and thought process.
+This repository reflects my personal approach, learning, and thought process.You can choose your own approach.

 ---